 For more on this topic, check out the full Childcare Options collection

 Having 3 kids close together is so fun!
 But it can also be a bit overwhelming at times, especially in those early years.
-Whether I need an extra hand to get things done around the house, or someone to watch the kids so I can run errands, or even just someone who allows me to finally have some “me time”, I have been fortunate to find amazing babysitters to help me out!
+Whether I need an extra hand to get things done around the house, or someone to watch the kids so I can run errands, or even just someone who allows for me to finally have some “me time”, I have been fortunate to find amazing babysitters to help us out!

 I am often asked a lot of questions around this topic from friends (probably because they know I have the best sitters in town 😉 – “Where do you find your sitters?
 How do you know who to hire?”
 And so on…..

 So here are my tips for hiring someone to help with your children.